-- · Perform a periodical Fraud Risk Assessments and report the outcome towards the Entity Risk Management Committee (ERMC) and the Audit & Risk Committee (A&RC); - Perform a gap analysis to identify missing controls in the RCF; - · Aligning with IT Security on anti-fraud measures implemented and ways to further improve fraud detection; and - · Monitor the proper follow-up of internal and external fraud incidents.
+- Perform a periodical Fraud Risk Assessments and report the outcome towards the Entity Risk Management Committee (ERMC) and the Audit & Risk Committee (A&RC); - Perform a gap analysis to identify missing controls in the Risk Control Framework (RCF); - Aligning with IT Security on anti-fraud measures implemented and ways to further improve fraud detection; and - Monitor the proper follow-up of internal and external fraud incidents.

 The risk of fraud inherently exists within each department of RIAM.
 Mitigating measures have been implemented within RIAM, such as segregation of duties between for example portfolio management, trading and mid- and back office.
 Such measures limit the actual risk of internal fraud.
 Although there is always the (inherent) risk of internal fraud from overriding or bypassing the internal controls, Robeco considers this a limited risk due to amongst other the organizational setup with a proper segregation of assets; no (fund) assets (e.g. equities and bonds) can be stolen, as these are held by the custodians who only act upon instructions following the agreed upon processes and authorizations.
+To prevent the risk of fraudulent financial reporting, Robeco has a dedicated SOx control framework in place.